Geotab/sdk/src/software/guides/concepts.md

 `https://[myserver]/apiv1/[methodname]?[parameters]`

-When using methods which require MyGeotab Credentials to be passed as parameters the HTTP GET requests should be avioded and HTTP POST requests should be used instead.
+When using methods that require MyGeotab credentials to be passed as parameters, avoid HTTP GET requests, and use HTTP POST requests instead.

 Here is a simple example of invoking the method GetVersion.
 This method does not require any parameters.